-The buildings and arts of the Mughals in the sixteenth and seventeenth centuries are often regarded as the apex of India’s artistic achievements, a prestige due no doubt in no small part to its best-known representative, the Taj Mahal, a creation which hovers somewhere between architecture, jewellery and myth.
-White marble is typical of the late period, while earlier buildings are of red sandstone – the deserted capital of Akbar at Fatehpur Sikri, and the Red Forts of Agra and Delhi.
+The buildings and arts of the Mughals in the 16th and 17th centuries are often regarded as the apex of India’s artistic achievements, a prestige due no doubt in no small part to its best-known representative, the Taj Mahal, a creation which hovers somewhere between architecture, jewellery and myth.
+White marble is typical of the late period, while earlier buildings are of red sandstone – the deserted capital of Akbar at Fatehpur Sikri, and the Red Fort of Agra.

 Gwalior.
 Athwart a steep-sided hill, the formidable Gwalior Fort is lavishly embellished with cupolas and blue tiles; inside are superb 9th- and 11th-century temples.
 The afternoon is at leisure with the option of a visit to a nearby palace.

 Agra, Fatehpur Sikri.
 Rise early to visit the Taj Mahal in the first light of day.
 It was commissioned by Shah Jahan in memory of his third wife, Mumtaz Mahal, and completed in 1648.
 Breakfast at the hotel.
-The magnificent Red Fort was built by Akbar and is the best preserved of the palaces built during his reign.
 Drive out to Fatehpur Sikri, a new capital built by Akbar (1570) but abandoned after a mere 15 years.
 The palace complex consists of a series of courtyards and beautifully wrought red sandstone pavilions.

 Sikandra, Delhi.
 Drive to Delhi via Akbar’s mausoleum at Sikandra, built on his death in 1605.
 Set in a traditional char-bagh, it has no central dome unlike other Mughal mausolea.
-Visit New Delhi where Lutyens, Baker and other British architects created a grand city with unique designs.
-Baker’s Secretariat buildings on the Raisina hill are Classical buildings at first glance but closer attention reveals Mughal motifs.
-Subject to special permission, it may be possible to visit the manicured gardens and interior of the vast Rashtrapati Bhavan, the former Viceroy’s residence.
+In New Delhi, where Lutyens, Baker and other British architects created a grand city with unique designs, visit the National Museum which houses a collection of art covering 5,000 years of Indian history.
 Overnight Delhi.

 Delhi.
 Car transfers to Delhi airport can be arranged for your onward journey.

-From London to Delhi are not included in the price of the tour.
-We will send the recommended flight options when they come into range (by April 2018) and ask that you make your own flight reservation.
+Flights from London to Delhi are not included in the price of the tour.
+We will send the recommended flight options when they come into range (by January 2024) and ask that you make your own flight reservation.

-Required for most British nationals, and not included in the tour price.
+Required for most foreign nationals, and not included in the tour price.
 We will advise all participants of the process.

 Taj Mahal Hotel, New Delhi: a modern and comfortable hotel with an attractive garden and swimming pool.
 The hotel is well-situated in the heart of Lutyens’s Delhi and caters for both the business and leisure traveller.
-Taj Gateway Ganges Hotel, Varanasi: a comfortable 4-star hotel outside city centre.
+Taj Ganges Hotel, Varanasi: a comfortable 4-star hotel outside city centre.
 Lalit Temple View Hotel, Khajuraho: a modern hotel located within walking distance of the main sites.
 Hotel Amar Mahal, Orchha: the most basic of the hotels on the tour, this 3-star equivalent is conveniently located and adequately equipped.
-Usha Kiran Palace Hotel, Gwalior: a former palace converted into a charming hotel.
+Taj Usha Kiran Palace Hotel, Gwalior: a former palace converted into a charming hotel.
 Trident Hotel, Agra: comfortable, well-run, modern 4-star close to the main sites with a spacious garden.
-The Leela Ambience, Gurgaon: a 5-star hotel conveniently close to the airport.
+Roseate House Hotel, New Delhi: a 5-star hotel conveniently close to the airport.